RedPointGlobal/redpoint-mdm/README.md

  ```
  - Unable to login to the UI
  ```
- This is alway caused by network connectivity issues when MDM pods are unable to communicate with the mongodb database server and can be identified by looking the container logs.
-Once you fix the connectivity, you should be able to login and also connect MDM to RPDM
+ This is always caused by network connectivity issues when MDM pods are unable to communicate with the mongodb database server.
+You can confirm this by looking the container logs.
+Once you fix the connectivity issues, you should be able to login and also connect MDM to RPDM
 ```
 ### Get MDM Support
 If you believe you need additional support with installation, Contact support@redpointglobal.com for any application specific issues you may encounter.